“Affair Confusion – Are You Trying To Choose Between Your Husband

 Is your head telling you one thing, but your heart is telling you something else?
-When we’re torn, it just means that different parts of our brain are at war with each other.
+Have you been vacillating back and forth for a long time?
+When you’re torn, it simply means that different parts of your brain are arguing with each other.
 As authors Chip and Dan Heath explain in their book, Switch, “Your brain isn’t of one mind.
 The …brain has two independent systems at work at all times.”
-You see, these two systems often generate conflicting impulses because each system has opposite concerns.
+You see, these two systems often generate conflicting impulses because each system is focused on something different.

-All of us are driven by two primary drives: autonomy (the drive to be independent and free) and attachment (the drive to merge with another human being).
-These two drives are opposed to each other.
+As I explain in Women’s Infidelity, the belief that men want sexual variety and women want relationships is incomplete.
 As clinical psychologist and sex therapist David Schnarch points out in his book, Intimacy & Desire, “The tension between our desire for sexual variety and our desire for pair-bonding and sexual exclusivity arises in all of us, regardless of gender.”

 Unfortunately, women spend a lot of time and energy ‘comparing’ and weighing the differences between their husbands and their affair partners.
 Women spend so much time ‘comparing’ and weighing the differences because they believe it will eventually lead them to a decision – a decision as to whether they want to ‘stay married‘ or ‘get divorced‘.
 However, as I explain in Women’s Infidelity II, women rarely reach a decision because comparing a husband with an affair partner is like comparing a refrigerator with a television.
 Each provides something entirely different from the other, so making comparisons between the two is completely ineffective.